Rheology of dense vibrated granular flows: non-monotonic response controlled by granular temperature: A unified Picture

 \section{A unified Picture}

 Now we point out that the observation of a non-monotonic behavior of $\eta$ as a function of the shaking frequency (Sec.~\ref{sec:effvisc_nonMon}) is in striking contrast with the idea that the rheological response of the granular medium is mainly controlled by $A^2/p$.
 While the viscosity weakening branch can be understood by combining the acceleration threshold $\Gamma=1$ and the $A^2/p$ scaling, the raising branch $\eta(\Gamma\ge\Gamma_\text{m})$ is not.
-Indeed, simulations performed at $\Gamma\ge\Gamma_\text{m}$ (varied through $f$), with the same amplitude and pressure can manifest effective viscosities that vary over different orders of magnitude, see Fig.~\ref{fig:EffPressFinScal}c.
-At the same time, we also verified that the kinetic energy of the system does not substantially depend on $p$ (not shown), thus the effect of $p$ on the effective viscosity (see Fig.~\ref{fig:EffPressFinScal}a) can't be explained with a dependence of $K$ on $p$.
+Indeed, simulations performed at $\Gamma\ge\Gamma_\text{m}$ (varied through $f$), with the same amplitude and pressure can manifest effective viscosities that vary over different orders of magnitude, see Fig.~\ref{fig:EffPressFinScal}c. {At the same time, we verified that the system's kinetic energy is only marginally influenced by $p$ (see Appendix~\ref{sec:appA})}, thus the effect of $p$ on the effective viscosity (see Fig.~\ref{fig:EffPressFinScal}a) can't be explained with the dependence of $K$ on $p$.
 Based on our numerical analysis, we define an energy scale related to the confining pressure $K_p=p\pi r^3$ (i.e. the work necessary to move of a distance $r$ against a constant force $p\pi r^2$) and propose the energy ratio $\bar{K}=K/K_p$ as the main variable controlling the effective viscosity of the system.
-In Fig.~\ref{fig:EffPressFinScal}d, we plot $\eta(\Gamma\ge\Gamma_\text{m})$ obtained for all the compatible frequencies, amplitudes and pressures varied in our analysis, showing a good collapse on the master curve $\eta\propto \bar{K}^\alpha$ with $\alpha\sim-2$.
+In Fig.~\ref{fig:EffPressFinScal}d, we plot $\eta(\Gamma\ge\Gamma_\text{m})$ obtained for all the compatible frequencies, amplitudes and pressures varied in our analysis, showing a good collapse on the master curve $\eta\propto \bar{K}^\alpha$. {Also in this case, our data are well described by a power law $\propto \bar{K}^{\alpha}$, with $\alpha\in[-2,-1.5]$.}

 The adimensionalized energy $\bar{K}$ can be interpreted as a competition between the typical agitation energy of the grains inside their cage $K$ and the typical energy (set by the confining pressure) needed to escape from such a cage $K_p$.
 As visible from the $x$-axis of Fig.~\ref{fig:EffPressFinScal}d, our simulations are always in the regime $\bar{K}\ll 1$ where we expect spontaneous grain rearrangement to be extremely rare.
 The main idea behind a $\eta (\bar{K})$ dependence is that, even in this weakly fluidized regime, the larger $\bar{K}$, the easier it will be for the rotating blade to break grain cages in order to move.